-Opens on February 22 and runs until March 17 with shows every Friday, Saturday, and Sunday at 8pm; Matinee shows every Saturday and Sunday at 3pm.
+Runs until March 17 with shows every Friday, Saturday, and Sunday at 8pm; Matinee shows every Saturday and Sunday at 3pm.
 All performances will be at the CCP Little Theater, Tanghalang Aurelio Tolentino, Roxas Boulevard, Pasay City.

 Eto na!
 Musikal nAPO!

 Heto na…Heto na…HETO NAAA HAH HAH!
 Heto na ang pinakahihintay natin–ang pagbabalik ng ETO NA!
 MUSIKAL nAPO!
 FEB 2, 2019!Ihanda na ang tropa at bumili na ng tickets sa 586-7105, 0917-554-5560 o sa www.ticketworld.com.ph! #MusikalnAPO

 Posted by 9 Works Theatrical on Tuesday, January 22, 2019